winddori2002/TriAAN-VC/README.md

-# TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion (ICASSP 2023)
+# TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion (ICASSP 2023 Top 3% paper recognized)

 This is a Pytorch implementation of [TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion](https://arxiv.org/abs/2303.09057).
 TriAAN-VC is a deep learning model for any-to-any voice conversion.
 TriAAN-VC can maintain the linguistic contents of source speech and represent target characteristics, unlike previous methods.
 Experimental results on the VCTK dataset suggest that TriAAN-VC achieves state-of-the-art performance.